dbjohnson/reactable-search/README.md

 ### Cell details

-Similar to rows, cell definition may be any valid DOM, or a contain a "rich" definition allowing optional specification of separate values for sorting vs. display, and an `onChange` callback function, which if provided will make the cell editable.
+Cell definitions may be any primitive type or valid DOM, or a contain a "rich" definition allowing optional specification of separate values for display, sorting, search, and an `onChange` callback function, which if provided will make the cell editable.

 #### Rich cell example
 ```js